minasoltan7/weather-journal-app/README.md

 ## Technologies and framework used

-The tecnologes used in this project are:-
+The dependencies used in this project are:-

 - Vanila Javascript
 - CSS
 - HTML
 - Express
-- Cors
-- Body-parser
-- Nodemon

 ## Credits